exclud/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 for file in *; do echo '#!/usr/bin/env bash' | cat - "$file" > temp && mv temp "$file"; done
 ```

+All files are executable and you just need to run them
+For example
+'''
+ ./0-what-is-my-pid
+'''